axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/task-item-details.rst

    - Go to the example homepage by the process ``Start Processes/ExamplePortalStart/DefaultApplicationHomePage.ivp``
    - And then go to task details to check the new custom layout.

-   About how to configure Global Var, refer to `Axon Ivy Global Variables <https://developer.axonivy.com/releases/ivy/|version|/documents/designer-guide/configuration/global-variables.html>`_
+   About how to configure Variables, refer to `Axon Ivy Variables <https://developer.axonivy.com/doc/|version|/designer-guide/configuration/variables.html>`_

 There are **two steps** for adding new custom panels.